lxqt/pavucontrol-qt/README.md

 ### Binary packages

 This project was launched in August 2016 and binary packages are rare so far.

 On Arch Linux an [AUR](https://aur.archlinux.org/) package [pavucontrol-qt-git](https://aur.archlinux.org/packages/pavucontrol-qt-git/) can be used to build current checkouts of branch `master`.

+On FreeBSD the binary package is available as [pavucontrol-qt](https://www.freshports.org/audio/pavucontrol-qt/) and can be installed with `pkg install pavucontrol-qt`.

 ## Usage